OhadCohen97/Multi-Microphone-Multi-Modal-Emotion-Recognition-in-Reverberant-Environments/README.md

 The previous paper evaluated the models on three datasets: **RAVDESS**, **IEMOCAP**, and **CREMA-D**.
 In this work, we focus exclusively on the **RAVDESS** dataset.
 The **training and validation splits** are reverberated synthetically using the **'gpuRIR' Python library**, while the **test sets** are reverberated with real-world ACE RIRs recorded in various acoustic environments.
 You can choose which modality to fine-tune using the ```multimodal``` flag in ```config.py```.
 - 🔗 [Dataset & Pretrained Models](LINK_TO_DATA_MODELS)

+**Note** that the first work fine-tuned on diffrent amounts of samples and splits.

 Place datasets inside `data/` folder:
 ```bash
 MER/